ronniesong0809/portland-local-tech-event/README.md

 ## How it work?

 ### Backend Service:
-1. web crawler based on Cheerio.js.
+1. Web crawler based request, then parse by Cheerio.js.
-2. scrapy events info from Calagator.com
+2. Scrapy events info from Calagator.com
-3. Package events info as JSON object.
+3. Package events info as JSON.
-4. Send JSON object to frontend by mustache.js
+4. Pass JSON to frontend by mustache.js

 ### Frontend:
-1. Basic html framework based on bootstrap.
+1. Styling based on bootstrap.
-2. Basic google map step up by google map API.
+2. Map by google map API JS.
 3. Use the JSON object to generate google markers.
-4. Pop up event markers with its info window to map.
+4. Pop up event markers with its info window.
-a) Display events of today with marker label “1”
+a) Display today events with “1” label
-b) Display coming up events within a week with marker label “7”
+b) Display coming up events within 7 Days with "7" label
-c) Display coming up events more than 7 days with marker label “7+.”
+c) Display coming up events more than 7 days with "7+" label

 ## Reference:
 - References from course materials, exercises, stackoverflow.com, google map API and Bootstrap documentation.
 Helps from Simon, Long.